 Now, I get it: who would want to project that kind of intrusion into someone else’s marriage or relationship?
 Secret and unspoken dynamics are present there, hidden riptides that can sweep an unsuspecting third party quickly out to sea.
 It’s tricky, not to say dangerous, to get oneself involved.
 Cops famously hate domestic calls, because they are unpredictable and can turn ugly in a hurry.
 Surely though, day by day, there’s something we as witnesses, as the Church, can do for one other so as not to be surprised by the words, “She kicked him out,” or, “He left in the middle of the night.”
 Or worse, of course.
 I have friends who would beat me up if I had an affair, hit my wife, or did some other hideous thing, but while I appreciate the heart-felt threats, that’s more reactionary than constructive.
 Along the through-hike that is marriage, perhaps it’s good to ask better questions.

 “How often do you buy your wife flowers?”
-Not enough.

 “How often do you look her in the eye and tell her she’s lovely?”
 Not enough.